 Extreme beliefs about love may also make people with ROCD more vulnerable to negative relationship thoughts or emotions.
-Examples of such beliefs about love may include “If the relationship is not completely perfect, it is unlikely to be ‘true love’”, “If you doubt your love for your partner, it is likely it is not the ‘right’ relationship” and “If you don’t think about your partner all the time, s/he is probably not THE ONE.”
+Examples of such beliefs about love may include: “If the relationship is not completely perfect, it is unlikely to be ‘true love,’” “If you doubt your love for your partner, it is likely it is not the ‘right’ relationship,” and “If you don’t think about your partner all the time, they are probably not THE ONE.”
 Similar to other forms of OCD, beliefs about the importance of thoughts (e.g., “If I think about it, it must mean something”), difficulty with uncertainty, and an inflated sense of responsibility (e.g., failing to prevent disaster is as bad as causing it) may also increase sensitivity to ROCD.

 Treatment Options for ROCD